 Product Features

-What is the difference between Vigiles Basic, Prime and Enterprise?
+What is the difference between Vigiles SBOM Manager, Prime and Enterprise?

-Vigiles Prime provides vulnerability monitoring and more detailed reports for an unlimited number of product manifests, along with collaboration and communication tools to enable your team to analyze and work on mitigation for vulnerabilities.
-You also get Patch Notification & Management features, identifying patches and minimum versions to secure the software components that are identified in your manifests.
+Vigiles Prime provides everything that SBOM Manager provides along with vulnerability monitoring and more detailed reports for an unlimited number of SBOMs, and collaboration and communication tools to enable your team to analyze and work on mitigation for vulnerabilities.
+You also get Patch Notification and Management features, identifying patches and minimum versions to secure the software components that are identified in your manifests.

 How does Patch Notification & Management in Vigiles Prime help with vulnerability management?